oivinde/wopr/README.md

 # WOPR "demo"
 A simple python script emulating WOPR from the movie War Games

-100% vibe coded with Claude!
+99% vibe coded with Claude!
+I actually had to copy/paste a character based world map into Claude, since it was clueless on how to generate it.

 ![Alt text](wopr1.png?raw=true "Screenshot 1")